Having trouble with the agent? Take a look here.

 Keep an eye on the log terminal.
 If you see an error message stating that the Skylight agent is missing an authentication token, verify that you have configured Skylight in Heroku properly.

 To avoid taking your production application down due to an installation failure, Skylight does not raise an exception when it can’t install the native agent.
 Currently, we support Linux 2.6.18+ and Mac OS X 10.8+.
+We also have experimental support for FreeBSD.
 If you’re running a compatible OS and still see errors, try running your application with

 SKYLIGHT_REQUIRED=true.
 This will cause Skylight to raise an exception when the native agent is missing.
 This exception may be useful in troubleshooting the problem.
 If you need help, send this to us at firstname.lastname@example.org.